Definition of Pejorative

 (Tara Katha from The Print)

-This extract occurs in the article of Tara Katha, an Indian journalist.
-She has mentioned China once in it but the tone of the Claus “and China’s role in it” shows the negativity she has associated with it.
+This extract occurs in the article by Tara Katha, an Indian journalist.
+The mention of China in it was made only once, but the negative tone conveyed by the Claus “and China’s role in it” is evident.
 It shows as if China is a character in this drama and that it has played a role in bringing pandemics to the world.
-Although she has obliquely left the subject of the phrase “covers up go on” yet her bias is clear from this association of negativity.
+While she may have indirectly shifted away from addressing the phrase “covers up, go on,” her bias is clear through this negative association.

 Example #4